chinmina/chinmina-token-buildkite-plugin/README.md

 ### `chinmina-url` (Required, string)

 The URL of the  helper agent that vends a token for a pipeline.
-This is a separate HTTP service that must accessible to your Buildkite agents.
+This is a separate HTTP service that must be accessible to your Buildkite agents.

 ### `audience` (string)